athega/acb2011-chrille/README.md

 ### Environment

-If you's like to take the code out for a little spin, you will have to set the following environment variables
+If you'd like to take the code out for a little spin, you will have to set the following environment variables

 - HARVEST\_DOMAIN _the subdomain part of .harvestapp.com_
 - HARVEST_USER